 2. VA Loans

 VA loans, offered by the Department of Veterans Affairs (VA), are designed to help military members and veterans find affordable housing.
-You may also qualify for a VA loan if you’re the surviving spouse of veteran that died during service or from a service-related disability.
+You may also qualify for a VA loan if you’re the surviving spouse of a veteran that died during service or from a service-related disability.

 There are also no stated credit requirements, but individual lenders can set their own standards.
 Most lenders look for a credit score of at least 620 or higher.

 - Active duty military members that served at least 90 continuous days.